 Legal Foundation: The administrative body of SARPcheck is a Not-For-Profit company, Safety Audit Review Partnership (SARP) Limited.
-The NFPB is empowered by SARP Limited.
+The NFPB is-and SOG are empowered by SARP Limited.

 Jurisdiction: SARP Limited is a not for profit company, limited by guarantee, under the laws of England and Wales.